hrmnjt/sttp/content/blog/2023-12-01-git-organized.md

 +++
 title = "git organized"
 date = 2023-12-01
+description = "improvements to dev workflow and Git"
 +++

 Git is core part of my daily workflow (work or otherwise) and there are far too